 Memory is a complex process of networks and various components.
 The process of forming and retrieving memories is comprised of three distinct phases: registration, storage and retrieval.
 For you to remember anything, it is crucial that these three areas work together as a seamless team.

-Registration, also called encoding, involves the perception of environmental information and sensory input, such as your skin, eyes, ears, nose, tongue, hair.
+Registration, also called encoding, involves the perception of environmental information and sensory input, such as your skin, eyes, ears, nose, tongue, ahair.
 Our first memory is the smell of our mother and the touch of her skin.
-Newborns heart rates and body respond directly to that of their mother versus a nurse or some other caregiver.
+A newborn’s heart rate and body responds directly to that of their mother versus a nurse or some other caregiver.
 This ability for the sense of touch and memory is part of your automatic memory.
 This is what enables you to open your lock at your locker without thinking or know the touch of the correct location to throw a ball in baseball or basketball.
 The delta waves in our brain are our radar signal, and register if there is danger or not.
 Subparts of registration are attention and concentration.

 The second phase of memory is storage.
 How you store information is the key to a keen memory.
 Studies show that relating new material to previously learned information helps to form new pathways between the cells of the brain for more efficient storage of information.
 There are three types of memory storage: sensory memory, short-term memory, and long-term memory.